 Over the course of the year, the Board revised the budget several times to account for changes in expenditures.
+Actual expenditures within the General Fund were less than budgeted amounts due to cost cutting efforts throughout the district.

 Capital Assets